Publishing

 Internships and work experience direct from publishers

-• Penguin Random House ran 9 paid, eight-week summer internships in 2023 for those from a lower socio-economic background, with a closing date of 11 April 2023.
+• Penguin Random House ran 9 paid, eight-week summer internships in 2024 for those from a lower socio-economic background.

 • Hachette offer a free virtual work experience programme via the website Springpod.